-First, STEP-NC data includes design data and includes process plan data at a much higher level than G-codes.
-If downstream processes are able to write this data as well as read it, they can feed back designs and plans in the same format in which they are received.
-Second, in STEP-NC, probing sets the value of an nc_variable; while not designed for feedback, the nc_variable could be returned as feedback to process planning.
+an nc_variable; while not designed for feedback, the nc_variable could be returned as feedback to process planning.
 G-codes (although they do support the execution of probing) do not support feedback of probe data outside the controller executing the G-codes.
-In addition, STEP integration might be extended to include feeding back production run data such as actual tool selection and cutting time by modelling this data using established STEP techniques.
-If this data were available in process planning, it would enable long-term optimisation and better NC visualization and verification.
-If the data were available in design, it would facilitate improving design-for-manufacturing techniques and determining the consequences of design choices on manufacturing cost.
+In addition, STEP integration might be extended to include feeding back production run data such as actual tool selection and cutting time by modelling these data using established STEP techniques.
+If these data were available in process planning, they would enable long-term optimization and better NC visualization and verification.
+If the data were available in design, they would facilitate improving design-for-manufacturing techniques and determining the consequences of design choices on manufacturing cost.

-Feedback links are shown in figure 1 as the dashed arrow, which indicates that while conceptually possible, this promising data path has not been adequately explored.
+Feedback links are shown in figure 1 as the dashed arrow, which indicates that, while conceptually possible, this promising data path has not been adequately explored.
 The data model should be reviewed for its applicability to upstream feedback, using compelling scenarios and research pilot projects as drivers.
 In feedback from manufacturing to design and process planning, there is a catch.
 To be useful, the reasons for changes must be fed back along with the changes.
 Only natural language is currently available for giving reasons, so only humans will be able to use the feedback.
 For automated handling of feedback, machines must be able to deal with reasons.
-Developing formal languages for stating reasons, integrating them with STEP-NC data, and building systems to process them are fertile areas for research..
+Developing formal languages for stating reasons, integrating them with STEP-NC data, and building systems to process them are fertile areas for research.

-5.4 Tool Modelling
+5.4 Tool modelling

 STEP-NC models tool requirements, namely those aspects of tooling needed for particular machining operations.
 These requirements are different from tool descriptions, such as those for particular tools in a tool inventory or catalogue.
 The fewer requirements specified by a STEP-NC process plan, the greater the freedom enjoyed by the CNC to select a particular tool at run time.
-Conversely, if a STEP-NC process plan specifies comprehensive tooling requirements associated with a particular tool, that tool must be available at run time or the plan cannot be executed.
+Conversely, if a STEP-NC process plan specifies comprehensive tooling requirements associated with a particular tool, that tool must be available at run time, or the plan cannot be executed.

 Deferring tool selection to run time allows cutting setups to be changed immediately prior to the cutting process, indeed during pauses in cutting, avoiding the needless regeneration of STEP-NC programs after minor tooling changes such as sharpening.
-Unless a toolpath is given in the STEP-NC file, handling a tool whose measured diameter differs a little from its nominal value is not a problem.
+Unless a toolpath is given in the STEP-NC file, handling a tool whose measured diameter differs slightly from its nominal value is not a problem.
 The controller uses the measured value when generating the toolpath.
-However, STEP-NC has no way to specify an offset when a toolpath is given, so changing the tool size a little requires regenerating the toolpath in order to produce the same geometry on the part.
+However, STEP-NC has no way to specify an offset when a toolpath is given, so changing the tool size slightly requires regenerating the toolpath in order to produce the same geometry on the part.
 In this regard, STEP-NC has less functionality than ISO 6983, which does provide for specifying an offset.
-This functionality should be added to STEP-NC so that minor changes in available tooling do not require regenerating the STEP-NC file.
+This functionality should be added to STEP-NC so that minor changes in available tooling do not require that the STEP-NC file be regenerated.